wagenrace/license_scanner/README.md

 - w3m License
 - Widget Workshop License
 - Wsuipa License
-- DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
 - WWL License
 - wxWindows Library License
 - X.Net License